Algerians: Languages

 Modern Standard Arabic and Berber are the official languages of Algeria.
 The vast majority of Algerians speak Algerian Arabic as their native language, although other Arabic dialects are spoken such as Algerian Saharan Arabic, Hassaniya Arabic, Moroccan Arabic, Egyptian Arabic and Iraqi Arabic.
 Colloquial Algerian Arabic has some Berber loanwords which represent 8% to 9% of its vocabulary.

+Modern Standard Arabic (MSA) is generally reserved for official use and education, while Algerian Arabic is the native dialect of 75% to 80% of Algerians and is mastered by 85% to 100% of them.
+It is a spoken language used in daily communication and entertainment.
+As in the rest of the Arab world, this linguistic situation has been described as diglossia: MSA is nobody's first acquired language; it is learned through formal instruction rather than transmission from parent to child.

 A minority of Algerians speak one of the various Berber languages.
 The largest Berber language is Kabyle with 3 million speakers.
 It has significant Arabic, French, Latin, Greek, Phoenician and Punic substratum, and Arabic loanwords represent 35% to 46% of the total Kabyle vocabulary.